Sahil-Aktar-Khandakar/superstore-analysis/README.md

 ## Dataset
 - Sample Superstore dataset
-- Analysis focuses on sales performance using key fields such as: sales, profit, quantity, category, sub-category, state.
+- Analysis focuses on sales performance using key fields such as: sales, profit, quantity, category, sub-category, state and orderdate.

 ## Tools Used
 - Tableau